CheckPointSW/ShowPolicyPackage/README.md

 • Running the tool on a Multi-Domain Server for specific domain and a specific policy package:
 `java -jar web_api_show_package-jar-with-dependencies.jar -k <PACKAGE NAME> -d <DOMAIN NAME>`

-• Running the tool on a side server to list the policy packages from the Security Management server running on 198.51.100.5:
+• Running the tool on a side server to export the policy packages from the Security Management server running on 198.51.100.5:
 `java -jar web_api_show_package-jar-with-dependencies.jar -m 198.51.100.5 -v`

+• Running the tool on a side server to export the policy packages from Smart-1 Cloud over proxy server 192.168.10.10 port 3128:
+`java -jar web_api_show_package-jar-with-dependencies.jar -m MyTenant.maas.checkpoint.com --cloud-mgmt-id <UUID> --api-key <API_KEY> -x 192.168.10.10:3128`

 ## Build Instructions